-There may be instances where users of RStudio Connect experience an error when attempting to access the Connect home page wherein there is an error message presented stating "Database is locked".
+There may be instances where users of Posit Connect experience an error when attempting to access the Connect home page wherein there is an error message presented stating "Database is locked".
 The error message looks something like this:

+It's worth noting that this is related to database administration, and technically falls outside of support.
+However, we've seen enough of this issue to identify the issue and find a solution.
 This error often occurs when a server or its file system are under substantial load & the database is not able to serve requests to keep up with the demand.

 There are a number of causes for this issue.
 The first, and most common is high CPU utilization.
 There may be processes running in the background that are utilizing CPU without any indication that they have started or are running.
 This can also be caused by a large number of read/writes to the database which fully utilize the compute capabilities of your hardware infrastructure.